dotnet/arcade/Documentation/Policy/ArcadeCommunications.md

 - .NET Core Product release schedules are published and kept "top of mind" for the team
 - Tools will **not** automatically flow to release/shipping branches (only to master/dev)
 - No updates to shared services during stabilization period (often a week) leading up to release
-- Published bar for when we’ll take changes (*link to doc here*)
+- Published bar for when we’ll take changes [Arcade Change Bar](ChangeBar.md)
-- Published bar used for determining class of update/change (*link to bar document*)
+- Published bar used for determining class of update/change [Arcade Change Bar](ChangeBar.md)

 ## Communication Mechanics/Methods
-- Breaking changes follow procedure [Arcade Breaking Changes Policy document](BreakingChangesPolicy.md)
+- Breaking changes follow procedure [Arcade Changes Policy document](ChangesPolicy.md)
-- Disruptive changes follow procedure (*add link here*)
+- Disruptive changes follow procedure [Arcade Changes Policy document](ChangesPolicy.md)
 - Release notes with “updates of note” (human crafted)
   - Done every time an update is deployed for our services
   - Done at most weekly for tools (e.g. Arcade SDK).